tinkalguli/Flexbox/writeup.md

 ### 1.Properties of Flex-container

->First we will discuss about main-Axis's properties which is applied based on the main-Axis .
+>First we will discuss about main-Axis's properties which is applied based on the **main-Axis** .

+- A. Display
+- B. Flex-direction
+- C. Flex-wrap
+- D. Flex-flow
+- E. Justify-content

 #### A. Display